 When it comes to Queens, New York eviction proceedings, not all attorneys are created equal.
-As one of New York’s foremost authorities on landlord tenant disputes and summary eviction proceedings, Gordon Legal has been inserted into thousands of housing court actions and commercial litigation cases as attorney of record and as a highly sought after of counsel landlord tenant litigator for New York’s top tier landlord tenant law firms and real estate law firms.
+As one of New York’s foremost authorities on landlord tenant disputes and summary eviction proceedings, Gordon Legal has been inserted into thousands of housing court actions and commercial litigation cases as attorney of record and as a highly sought after of counsel landlord tenant litigator and trial lawyer for New York’s top tier landlord tenant law firms and real estate law firms.

-The most common reasons for small property landlords and rental housing providers to start holdover evictions are Lease Expiration holdovers, Monthly-To-Month Termination Holdovers Squatter Holdovers, Licensee Holdovers, Illegal Sublets Holdovers, Non-Primary Residence Holdovers, Nuisance Holdovers, Chronic Non-Payment Holdovers, Failure to Provide Access Holdovers, Pet Holdovers, and Substantial Lease Violation Holdovers.
-The Holdover Eviction process generally involves serving your tenant a termination notice followed by summoning your tenant to court with a notice of petition and petition with an assigned court date and time, the Landlord appearing in court, getting a court order issuing a judgment of possession, retaining a city marshal to obtain the issuance of a warrant and to serve a notice of eviction.
+The most common reasons for small property landlords and rental housing providers to start holdover evictions are Lease Expiration holdovers, Non-renewal and Termination Weekly, Monthly and Yearly Holdovers Tenants, Squatter Holdovers, Licensee Holdovers, Illegal Sublets Holdovers, Non-Primary Residence Holdovers, Nuisance Holdovers, Chronic Non-Payment Holdovers, Failure to Provide Access Holdovers, Pet Holdovers, and Substantial Lease Violation Holdovers.
+The Summary Holdover Eviction process generally involves serving your tenant a termination notice followed by summoning your tenant to court with a notice of petition and petition with an assigned court date and time, the Landlord appearing in court, getting a court order issuing a judgment of possession, retaining a city marshal to obtain the issuance of a warrant and to serve a notice of eviction.
 But landlord tenant law, like so many other areas of law, demands a meticulous attention to detail to ensure there are no procedural missteps.
 That’s why we always advise seeking the advice and counsel of an experienced local Queens eviction lawyer prior to starting an eviction case.